-Multiplies the Lua numbers o and delta, and returns a rounded number that is in the range of a valid $T_EX$ register value.
-In the table version, it creates a copy of the table with all numeric top-level values scaled in that manner.
-If the multiplied number(s) are of range, it generates 'number too big' error(s) as well.
+Multiplies the Lua numbers o and delta, and returns a rounded number that is in the range a valid $T_EX$ register value.
+In the table version, it creates a copy of the table with all nume top-level values scaled in that manner.
+If the multiplied number(s) are of range, it genera 'number too big' error(s) as well.

-Note: the precision of the output of this function will depend on your computer's architecture and operating system, so use with care!
-An interface to $LuaT_EX$ 's internal, 100% portable scale function will be added at a later date.
+Note: the precision of the output of this function will depend on your computer's architectu and operating system, so use with care!
+An interface to $LuaT_EX$ 's internal, 100% portable sc function will be added at a later date.

-10.3.14.3 number and romannumeral
+10.3.15.3 number and romannumeral

 These are the companions to the primitives \number and \romannumeral.
-They can be used like:
+They can be used li